21/555 Health Technology Assessment Programme Researcher-led (evidence synthesis)

 - For more information about the funding Programme, visit the HTA Page

-The Health Technology Assessment Programme is accepting stage 1 applications to their researcher-led workstream.
+The Health Technology Assessment Programme is accepting stage 1 evidence synthesis applications to their researcher-led workstream.

 In order to apply you will need to carefully review the:

-Applications received by the deadline which are deemed to be both in remit and competitive will be considered by an HTA Funding Committee in March 2020, with first stage decisions communicated to applicants in March 2020.
+Applications received on this date which are deemed to be both in remit and competitive will be considered by a HTA Funding Board in March 2022 with first stage decisions communicated to applicants in March 2022.

 Please note the following

 The programme reserves the right to review and develop potentially important research areas for the NHS highlighted during the assessment of unsuccessful researcher-led applications.
 Research topics may be further developed with the aim of openly funding further research to address NHS priorities.
 Research assessed as an NHS priority will be advertised as a commissioning brief (i.e. a call inviting research proposals in a specified topic area addressing an NHS need).
 All briefs are openly advertised and proposals submitted to address a brief are considered in direct competition.